 Quite honestly, it’s just rude to deprive people of your grandmother’s cooking.
 And a backyard barbeque is one of the best places to share your Nana’s creations.
 Whether it’s your BBQ or your friend’s, I advise you make that delicious Miracle Whipped salad and share the love.

 Bonus: If you’re the guest bringing this delectable dish, it’s easy to transfer!
-And will fit right in your clear tote for safe travels.
+And will fit right in your clear bag for safe travels.

 Do Bring a Personal Fan